James Macdonald (British Army officer): Tibet expedition

 The advance continued, reaching the original destination of Gyantse on 12 April 1904.
 Macdonald then took half the force back 150 miles to New Chumbi to check communications and arrangements for supply, earning the nickname "Retiring Mac".
 There may have been tensions between MacDonald as military leader, backed by Herbert Kitchener, and the younger and more junior Younghusband as political leader, backed by George Curzon.
 One of the officers in the expedition thought that Macdonald was much more timid than his reputation had led him to expect, perhaps due to illness.
 Younghusband was so exasperated by Macdonald's cautious approach that he twice threatened to resign.
 However, caution may have been justified by the extremely challenging terrain and climate, with logistical problems increasing exponentially as the supply chain lengthened.
 According to one account, 40000 lb of supplies were needed daily.

 In Macdonald's absence, Younghusband authorized more aggressive action.
 He achieved some tactical successes, but the situation remained confused.
 On the grounds of having exceeded his authority, Younghusband was made subordinate to Macdonald, returning to New Chumbi to report to Macdonald on 10 June 1904.
 The reinforced escort advanced again, reaching the powerful fortress of Gyantse Dzong by 24 June 1904.
 On 6 July a breach was made in the fortress walls and troops stormed in, forcing the Tibetans to abandon the position.
 Macdonald had succeeded in his mission of clearing the road, and handed over command to Younghusband for the advance to Lhasa.
 He received a K.C.I.E.
 (Knight Commander of the Indian Empire) decoration for his services in Tibet.

 Later life

-Macdonald was the general officer commanding in Mauritius from 1900 until he retired from active service in 1912.
+Macdonald, promoted in January 1905 to substantive colonel and temporary brigadier general in order to command a brigade in India, was the general officer commanding in Mauritius from 1900 until he retired from active service in 1912.
 On 22 July 1908 the University of Aberdeen conferred an honorary decree in the Faculty of Law on Macdonald.

-Macdonald died on 27 June 1927 in Bournemouth, Hampshire, England at the age of 65.
+Macdonald, appointed colonel commandant of the Royal Engineers in July 1924, died on 27 June 1927 in Bournemouth, Hampshire, England at the age of 65.